-No matter what, designing your van shouldn’t be a rushed process.
-I’ve worked with two different companies to convert each of my vans, and each took nearly a year from ordering a new 4×4 Sprinter to having it converted and ready for the road.
-If you don’t have the patience for this, then buying a used, already converted van might be your best route.
+No matter which route you take, remember that designing your van shouldn’t be a rushed process.
+Once it’s built, it’ll be difficult and likely costly to make changes.
+I’ve worked with two different companies on three different custom van conversions, and each took nearly a year from ordering a new 4×4 Sprinter to having it converted and ready for the road.
+If you don’t have the patience for this, then buying an already converted, ready-to-go van (which we discuss below as well) might be your best route.

-Now, let’s discuss some considerations for a DIY van build vs hiring a campervan conversion company.
+Let’s discuss some considerations for a DIY van build vs hiring a camper van conversion company.

 DIY Van Conversion